History of Northwest Park

 From Gilbert Sandler's piece about H.L.
 Mencken’s link to Mt.
 Washington:

-Much of the following is from the architectural survey for the site at the Maryland Historical Trust as part of the Maryland Inventory of Historic Properties (MIHP) record found on the online database called Medusa
+Much of the following is from the architectural survey for the site at the Maryland Historical Trust as part of the Maryland Inventory of Historic Properties (MIHP) record found on the online database called Medusa.

 Medusa currently lists for the site: